Ask an Agent

 Question

-I was driving my mom's car and I got into an accident.
-My name is not on the insurance.
-Will it be covered?
-I was on my way to a job interview and I had a collision with an 18-wheeler.
-Nobody got hurt but the windows of the right side got shattered and the frames are damaged.
-It would cost around $3000 to fix.
-The police gave the truck driver and me a warning and nobody is at fault for the accident.
+My mom has Progressive insurance for her car, but I'm not listed on her policy.
+I was driving my mom's car when I got into an accident.
+Will Progressive cover this?
+I was going to a job interview and collided with an 18-wheeler.
+Nobody got hurt, but the windows on the right side shattered, and the frames were damaged.
+It would cost around $3,000 to fix.
+The police warned the truck driver and me but didn't ticket us, and nobody was at fault for the accident.
 So my question is, will the insurance company help us?
 Should I even tell the insurance company?
-The insurance is Progressive.
-And again the insurance on the car is under my mom's name and not mine.

 Jan 29, 2018 Newnan, Georgia